eugenioclrc/mafiacaster/README.md

 ### Energy

 - `claimEnergy()`: Claim energy based on elapsed time.
-- `buyEnergy(uint256 amount)`: Buy energy with USDbC, which is deposited into the pool.
+- `buyEnergy(uint256 amount)`: Buy energy with ether, which is deposited into the pool.

 ### Investments